 Swiss personal liability insurance generally excludes liability for damages if the cause of damage is foreseeable, or if the risk of damages is high.
 Participation in competitive motorsports including training is also normally excluded.

 Some insurance companies offer optional riders for personal liability insurance which cover specific sports.
-Visana and Mobiliar let you add cover for hang gliding as an optional rider.
-Allianz and Generali let you cover kitesurfing.
-Go-karting coverage can be included in personal liability insurance from Allianz, Axa, Elvia, and Generali.
+Visana and Mobiliar let you add cover for parachuting and hang gliding as an optional rider.
+Allianz lets you add cover for kitesurfing.
+Go-karting coverage can be included in personal liability insurance from Allianz, Axa, and Elvia.

 3. Life insurance